How England Women reached their first World Cup final

-England are into the final of a Women’s World Cup for the first time in history after a 3-1 victory over Australia in Sydney.
+England will play in the final of a Women’s World Cup for the first time following their a 3-1 last-four victory over Australia in Sydney.

 Here the PA news agency looks at England’s route to the final.